inferadb/rust/SDK Development.md

     /// Create a new degradation configuration with secure defaults. pub fn new() -> Self {
         Self {
-            on_check_failure: FailureMode::Deny,
+            on_check_failure: FailureMode::FailClosed,
-            on_unavailable: FallbackStrategy::Error,
+            on_check_unavailable: CheckFallbackStrategy::Error,
-            on_write_failure: FallbackStrategy::Error,
+            on_write_failure: WriteFallbackStrategy::Error,
-            on_read_failure: FallbackStrategy::Error,
+            on_read_failure: ReadFallbackStrategy::Error,
             on_degradation_start: None,
             on_degradation_end: None,
         }